Granada: Citizen security

 The coordination between the state security forces (National Police, Civil Guard, Local Police and Autonomous Police) and the City of Granada is carried out by the local Citizen Security Board.
 This body allows for proper communication of the security forces in matters of security within its competence, the prevention of crime, road safety and proper procedure.

 The daily citizen security is in charge of the state and local security forces and bodies (Spain) according to the powers that each estate has, trying to act in a coordinated and collaborative way in the prosecution and resolution of all types of crimes.

 Social services

 The City of Granada has the Social Services Area to provide the necessary help and advice that the most disadvantaged and needy groups and people may need.
-For this reason, the Social Welfare Delegation of the City of Granada has several municipal community social services centers, one for each local district, coordinated by Los Mondragones Municipal Administration located on the Fuerzas Armadas Avenue.
-In its internal organization the services provided are organized around each municipal center and therefore of each municipal district but also around groups.
+For this reason, the Social Welfare Delegation of the City of Granada has several municipal community social services centres, one for each local district, coordinated by Los Mondragones Municipal Administration located on the Fuerzas Armadas Avenue.
+In its internal organization the services provided are organized around each municipal centre and therefore of each municipal district but also around groups.